 Sexual consent

-a child under the age of 13 can never consent to any sexual activity;

-the age of consent is 16;
+- a child under the age of 13 can never consent to any sexual activity; - the age of consent is 16;

-14 Online Safety & Remote Learning:
+14.1 Digital Safety, Remote Learning & Filtering and Monitoring:

 The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation- technology often provides the platform that facilitates harm.
-An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene and escalate any incident where appropriate.
+An effective approach to online safety empowers our school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene and escalate any incident where appropriate.